 - 1 tablespoon rice vinegar (can use white vinegar as a sub)

 - 2 tablespoons cornstarch

-- 2 pounds ground beef (at least 90% lean) or lean ground turkey
+- 2 pounds lean ground beef or ground turkey

 - 1 teaspoon salt

 - 1/4 teaspoon pepper

 - 2 to 3 tablespoons milk (use the lesser amount if using ground turkey)

 - For the sauce, in a medium bowl or in a liquid measuring cup, whisk together all the sauce ingredients until smooth (can use a blender for this, if desired).
 Set aside.